Shima-m83/self-supervised-collider-foundation-model/README.md

 Add an appropriate open-source license before publishing the repository for reuse.

-For example, an MIT license can be used if you want to allow broad reuse and modification of the code.
+For example, an MIT License can be used if you want to allow broad reuse and modification of the code.

 ---

 # Project Status

-**Research prototype — actively developing**
+**Research prototype — baseline completed**

 The current version demonstrates:

-* [x] Collider-event preprocessing
-* [x] Particle-level feature representation
+- EDM4HEP collider-data inspection
+- particle-level feature engineering
+- variable-length event representation
-* [x] PDG tokenization
+- PDG tokenization
-* [x] Train/validation/test splitting
+- train/validation/test splitting
-* [x] Masked-particle self-supervised learning
+- masked-particle self-supervised learning
-* [x] Transformer encoder
+- Transformer encoder training
+- feature reconstruction
-* [x] PDG reconstruction
+- PDG reconstruction
-* [x] Continuous-feature reconstruction
+- validation-based checkpoint selection
+- test-set evaluation
-* [x] Event-level embedding extraction
+- event-level embedding extraction
-* [x] PCA latent-space analysis
+- PCA latent-space analysis
-* [x] CPU-based evaluation

-Planned:

-* [ ] Class-balanced reconstruction
+- analysis of the relationship between latent representations and particle multiplicity

+Planned future work includes:

+- class-balanced reconstruction
-* [ ] Improved continuous-feature reconstruction
+- improved continuous-feature reconstruction
-* [ ] Larger-scale training
-* [ ] Downstream classification
-* [ ] Anomaly-detection study
+- improved masking strategies
+- larger-scale training
+- downstream classification
+- anomaly-detection studies
-* [ ] Comparison with alternative architectures
+- comparison with alternative architectures
+- set-based and physics-aware architectures
-* [ ] Physics-specific transfer-learning experiments
+- physics-specific transfer-learning experiments

 ---

-## Summary
+# Summary

 This repository presents a prototype self-supervised learning framework for collider events.

-The model learns from masked particle information rather than requiring explicit event labels during pre-training.
-A Transformer encoder processes variable-length particle sequences and learns representations that can be evaluated through particle reconstruction and event-level latent-space analysis.
+The project starts from EDM4HEP collider data, constructs variable-length particle sequences, and trains a Transformer to reconstruct masked particle information without requiring explicit event-class labels during pre-training.

+The model combines continuous particle features and PDG-token embeddings, randomly masks approximately 40% of valid particles, and uses a Transformer encoder to reconstruct:

+- particle identity
+- continuous particle properties

+The learned particle representations are then aggregated into event-level embeddings and analyzed using PCA and correlations with event properties.

-The current results demonstrate the feasibility of the approach while also identifying clear areas for improvement, particularly in class-balanced particle reconstruction and continuous-feature prediction.
+The current results demonstrate the feasibility of the end-to-end approach while also identifying clear areas for improvement, particularly in:

+- class-balanced particle reconstruction
+- continuous-feature prediction
+- physics-aware architectures
+- larger-scale pre-training
+- downstream transfer learning

 The longer-term goal is to investigate whether self-supervised Transformer representations can serve as reusable building blocks for multiple collider-physics applications.